dividedmind/statistics-done-wrong/what-next.rst

 education.
 Physicists, however, have done a great deal of research on a similar
 problem: teaching introductory physics students the basic concepts of force, energy, and kinematics.
-An instructive example is a large-scale survey of fourteen physics courses, including 2,084 students, using the Force Concept Inventory to measure student understanding of basic physics concepts before and after taking the courses.
+An instructive example is a large-scale survey of fourteen physics courses, including 2,084 students, using the :index:`Force Concept Inventory` to measure student understanding of basic physics concepts before and after taking the courses.
 The students began the courses with holes in their knowledge; at the end of the semester, they had only filled 23% of those holes, despite the Force Concept Inventory being regarded as too easy by their instructors.\ :cite:p:`Hake:1998`

 These results are poor because lectures do not suit how students learn.
 Students have an impressive number of preconceptions about basic physics from their